 Steuart & Co.
 Coachmakers in Calcutta, were specialized in embroidering palanquins for the native princes of India.

-Two superb State Palanquins were built by them by order of Marquis Cornwallis for Tipu's sons Abdul Khaliq and Muiz-ud-din, while they remained as hostages to the British at Madras, followed by Tipu Sultan's defeat in the 3rd Anglo-Mysore war.
-These were valued at about Rs.
+Their exceptional craftsmanship was evident in the two State Palanquins they built for Marquis Cornwallis, upon his order, for Tipu Sultan's sons Abdul Khaliq and Muiz-ud-din.
+These palanquins were commissioned while the princes were held hostage by the British in Madras, following Tipu Sultan's defeat in the 3rd Anglo-Mysore war.
+The palanquins were valued at an impressive Rs.
 6 or 7000.

 Side view of the Oriental style palanquin, with four shutters and four panels to the viewer, a pole with animal-head shaped top to right; below image, a scale of feet from 1 to 12 - British Museum

-The palanquins were presented to the young princes in the absence of Lord Cornwallis by Lady Oakley, wife of Charles Oakley, the Governor of Madras.
-When the princes were escorted to Srirangapatna by Captain Doveton, he presented the palanquins during his audience with Tipu Sultan.
+The palanquins were gifted to the young princes by Lady Oakley, wife of Charles Oakley, the Governor of Madras.
+These luxurious carriages were then presented to Tipu Sultan by Captain Doveton during his audience with Tipu when he escorted the princes to Srirangapatna.
 The Sultan observed, "I admire them much, but where true friendship exists, a present is but a form".

-However, Tipu Sultan never used it.
-After Tipu's death in the 4th Anglo-Mysore war, when the British looted his treasury, they found those palanquins, and they appeared never to have been unpacked.
+Interestingly, Tipu Sultan never used palanquins.
+After Tipu's death in the 4th Anglo-Mysore war, the British looted his treasury and found the palanquins untouched and unpacked.

 Steuart & Co.
-Coachmakers, the company, became famous and had soon afterwards orders for State Palanquins from the Nawabs of Arcot and Lucknow, and most of the native princes.
+Coachmakers became famous and had soon afterwards orders for State Palanquins from the Nawabs of Arcot and Lucknow, as well as many other native princes.